CSIRT-MU/CRUSOE/README.md

 In the "datasets" directory, you can find a sample dataset to work with if you do not your own data or just want to try CRUSOE.
 At the moment, there is a dump of Neo4j database filled with data from the Cyber Czech excercise in KYPO cyber range.
 Raw data can be found on Zenodo: https://zenodo.org/records/3746129

+The second dataset contains robot use case based on Figure 1 and Appendix A.1 from white paper at https://aliasrobotics.com/files/red_teaming_rosindustrial.pdf

 To use the data, turn your Neo4j instance off and overwrite the content of your database with the dump using the command: neo4j-admin load --from .dump --database=neo4j --force

-Thanks goes to Lukáš Sadlek for preparing the dataset.
+Thanks goes to Lukáš Sadlek for preparing the datasets.

 ### Documentation